stoeps13/connections-doc/source/connectors/enduser/r_files_prefs_and_policies_windows.md

  Example: gif, jpeg, mpg

+ !!! note
- **Note:** Changing this setting requires that you restart your computer for the changes to take effect.
+    Changing this setting requires that you restart your computer for the changes to take effect.

 |
 |Social Connectors/Settings